lowrek20/TCP-Server-Client/README.md

 This project is intended for educational purposes only.
 Unauthorized keystroke logging is illegal and unethical.
 Use this tool responsibly.
 ```

-This README should help anyone understand your project and get it running quickly.